Nam Xay Viewpoint in Vang Vieng Laos

 Parting thoughts on the “Elephant Sanctuary” in Vang Vieng

 Visiting the Vang Vieng Elephant Sanctuary is one of the newest things to do in town – I’ve left this last/off the list as I have some ~thoughts~ about the legitimacy of this attraction and whether it can be called a true elephant sanctuary.
-This elephant park has only been open for about 8 months, and did not exist when I visited Vang Vieng a few years ago.
+This elephant park had only been open for about 8 months when I visited in 2018, and did not exist when I visited Vang Vieng a few years prior to that.
 In fact, it is currently the only elephant interaction attraction in Vang Vieng (unlike places in Chiang Mai that have dozens).

 After the privilege of interacting with and observing elephants at a few elephant sanctuaries and orphanages around the world, the elephant sanctuary in Vang Vieng left me feeling skeptical.
 A few basics first:

-• The park offers half day or full day experiences – it will cost you approximately 55 USD per person for a half-day tour
+- The park offers half day or full day experiences – it will cost you approximately US$55 per person for a half-day tour

 When we arrived at the park, we were introduced to Go, a Lao gentleman who started the park out of his love for elephants.
 He gave us an overview of the park and what to expect, before we were led to meet the elephants in the jungle.
 3 elephants emerged from the dense jungle and we fed them bananas, up extremely close and personal.
 A few times we had to walk around the elephants to get out of their way – that gives you a sense of exactly how comfortable they are with humans, which is not necessarily a good thing.